jsaltmd/kickstarter-analysis/README.md

 Based on statistical analysis of plays conducted in the US (see attached excel workbook, tab titled "Descriptive Statistics"), the median goal for successful plays are around $5,000.
 Most projects failed because the goals were very high (median goal of $10,000) or people are not willing to pledge.
 Therefore, a maximum campaign goal of $5,000, starting May or June would be very ideal for Louise to start her crowfunding project.

 A data analysis was also performed in the Great Britain's theater market.
 Based on the assessment, the goals are mostly less than 4,000 pounds which is within Louise's budget.
 Therefore, a campaign goal of less than 2,000 pounds to produces the play would be ideal.
 See attached excel workbook, tab titled 'the Edinburgh research" for more details.

+# Kickstarting with Excel

+## Overview of Project

+### Purpose

+## Analysis and Challenges

+### Analysis of Outcomes Based on Launch Date

+### Analysis of Outcomes Based on Goals

+### Challenges and Difficulties Encountered

+## Results

+- What are two conclusions you can draw about the Outcomes based on Launch Date?

+- What can you conclude about the Outcomes based on Goals?

+- What are some limitations of this dataset?

+- What are some other possible tables and/or graphs that we could create?